What does Aurora want?

 This means that the state must

-• Do its fair share of the global climate measures needed to limit global warming to 1.5 °C compared to pre-industrial levels.
-This means reducing emissions far more than is currently planned.
+• Do its fair share of the global climate measures needed to limit global warming to 1.5°C compared to pre-industrial levels.
+This means reducing emissions from several sectors before 2030: at least 15 years before the current target.

-• Protect and restore natural ecosystems that absorb greenhouse gases from the atmosphere, such as forests and wetlands.
-Much more than is currently planned must be protected: at least 30% of Sweden must be protected by 2030.
+• Protect and restore natural ecosystems that remove greenhouse gases from the atmosphere, such as forests and wetlands.
+Much more than is currently planned must be protected: Sweden's current target means even less GHGs should be removed in 2030 compared to 1990.

 • Reduce the total amount of emissions from all sources that Sweden can control.
 Today, the state has no plan whatsoever to reduce, for example, Swedish consumption-based emissions abroad (approx. 52 Mt CO2e per year) and emissions from the combustion of imported biomass (approx. 10 Mt CO2e per year) and international air and sea transport (approx. 7 Mt CO2e per year).